carbon-language/carbon-lang/flang/documentation/Calls.md

 1. Jump.

 ### On entry:
-1. Shuffle `ENTRY` dummy arguments & jump to common entry point.
+1. For subprograms with alternate `ENTRY` points: shuffle `ENTRY` dummy arguments set a compiler-generated variable to identify the alternate entry point, and jump to the common entry point for common processing and a `switch()` to the statement after the `ENTRY`.
 1. Capture `CHARACTER` argument &/or assumed-length result length values.
 1. Complete `VALUE` copying if this step will not always be done by the caller (as I think it should be).